-West Devon Borough Council is a business rates pilot area for 2018/19, which sets out the economic objectives of the pilot area.
+South Hams District Council is a business rates pilot area for 2018/19, which sets out the economic objectives of the pilot area.

-• New property acquisitions are assessed against the Council's multiple objectives and the criteria which are set out in the Strategy.
-It is envisaged that the gross yield (an ancillary benefit) will average 5.85%.
+• New property acquisitions will be assessed against the Council's multiple objectives and the criteria which are set out in the Strategy.